Habiger/Cluster_TDDS/README.md

 ### Problems (to be) solved
-Although the EM-Algorithm has proven itself over a wide range of application areas in the past, it possesses some inconveniences, which make it tricky to fully automate the clustering process:
+Although the EM-Algorithm has proven itself over a wide range of application areas in the past, it possesses some inconveniences, which make it hard to fully automate the clustering process:

 * the outcome is highly dependent on starting values
 * it cannot decide on the correct number of clusters